- what is a face covering?

 Certain indoor public places

-A face covering must be worn by all people in the settings listed below, except where an exemption applies (as defined in the legislation), or where there is a ‘reasonable excuse’ not to wear a face covering.
+A face covering must be worn by all people in the settings listed below, except where an exemption applies (as defined in the regulations).

-- any premises which open to members of the public and used for the retail sale or hire of goods or services, such as shops, takeaway restaurants, estate agents, beauty parlours.
-This does not include hospitality premises such as bars and pubs or certain hospitality premises with table service such as cafes and restaurants
+- any premises which open to members of the public and are used for the retail sale or hire of goods or services, such as shops, takeaway restaurants, pharmacies, estate agents, beauty parlours.
+This includes hospitality premises such as bars and pubs and cafes and restaurants except when an exemption applies.

 - aquariums, indoor zoos or visitor farms, and any other indoor tourist, heritage or cultural site